vivocha/bot-sdk/README.md

 ## [Bot Messages Utilities](#bot-messages-utilities)

-The Bot SDK provides an utility class, exposing some static methods, to make easier to "compose" some of the most frequently used Vivocha bot messages.
+The Bot SDK provides a `BotMessage` utility class to make easier "composing" some of the most frequently used Vivocha bot messages and messages elements.

-The utility class to import is `BotMessage`, and it exposes the following (static) methods:
+The `BotMessage` class exposes the following (static) methods:

 ```javascript
 BotMessage.createSimpleTextMessage(body: string): TextMessage